 - Click Create Share Link to create a link to this media.

-- Toggle the Active slider on or off to Activate or Deactivate an existing link.
+- Toggle the Active slider on or off to activate or deactivate an existing link.

 See also Generating a Web Link and Embed Code for a Video.